mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

   * Image ok
   * Boot image magic

-Principal diagram of status partition:
+The principal diagram of the status partition:

 ```
 +-+-+-+-+-+-+         +-+-+-+-+-+-+          +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ \